I use organic lip balm and my lips are still chapped - why??

 It's a good idea to know why your lips get dry in the first place so you don't even need to use lip balm (or at least, not as much).

 If your lips are dry, sore, red, peeling, and even bleed, obviously you need to do something about it.
 But what is causing this in the first place?
-The obvious answer is, baby it's cold outside, and when the heat comes in indoors it's powerfully drying - not a good combo with icy northern winds.
+The obvious answer is, baby it's cold outside, and when the heat comes in indoors it's powerfully drying - not a good combo.

 But dry lips can have other causes, such as dehydration, allergies, infections, certain medications, and of course, the common cold and flu.